randallkanna/awesome-job-list/README.md

 # Awesome Tech Job Hunting List [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

+Due to too much spam, I no longer accept contributions to this board.
+Please do not create a pull request as I will close it.

 A collection of awesome places to job hunt for people in tech.
 Compiled resources for developers

 ## Popular Sites to Job Hunt